finjosh/Functions-Events-and-Update-Limiter/README.md

 # Functions-Events-and-Update-Limiter
-I was working on a school project that required some classes that were specific but quite useful in many situations.
+I was working on a school project that required some classes that I could not find online.
 I have decided to upload these files for anyone looking for a simple solution to some of the following issues:
   - Handling functions and storing them for later (FuncHelper)
   - Handling simple Events using the funcHelper class (EventHelper)